 The ONLY in-park lodge, Zion National Park Lodge, built in 1924, is close to the Lower Emerald Pool Trail.
 Their accommodations include hotel or suite rooms in the lodge, as well as 28 cabins within walking distance.

-Checking for the summer of 2019, rooms were actually available only four months away, so don’t rule it out without checking first.
+Checking for the summer of 2020, rooms were actually available about 6 weeks ahead, so don’t rule it out without checking first.

 The main lodge features a grill, serving breakfast, lunch and dinner.
 There’s a seasonal cafe and a gift shop.

 Even if you aren’t able to book a room here, it’s a great place to recuperate with a meal or snack before continuing your outdoor activities!